NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 ### Record3D

 With an >=iPhone 12 Pro, one can use [Record3D](https://record3d.app/) to collect data and avoid COLMAP.
 [Record3D](https://record3d.app/) is an iOS app that relies on ARKit to estimate each image's camera pose.
 It is more robust than COLMAP for scenes that lack textures or contain repetitive patterns.
-To train Instant-NGPs with Record3D data, follow these steps:
+To train `instant-ngp` with Record3D data, follow these steps:

 1. Record a video and export with the "Shareable/Internal format (.r3d)".
 2. Send the exported data to your computer.